royalroads/RRU-Moodle/README.txt

 See each customization for documentation.

-NOTE: some documentation may refer to Roodle , which just refers to our Moodle with Royal Roads customizations RRU-oodle...Roodle :) LOL
+NOTE: Some documentation may refer to Roodle, which refers to Moodle with Royal Roads customizations.
+RRU-oodle...
+Roodle :) LOL